minetest-texture-packs/Good-Morning-Craft/README.md

 ### Option 1
 1. Look in the issues list
 2. Create a pull request
-3. Create the relevant image and commit
+3. Create the relevant image and commit.
+Please respect the style of Good Morning Craft
 4. I will review and then merge into the project

 ### Option 2
 1. Look in the issues list
-2. Create the relevant image file and comment on the post
+2. Create the relevant image file and comment on the post.
+Please respect the style of Good Morning Craft
 3. I will personally add your work in

 ## Contact